Isurus Gaming: Counter-Strike: Global Offensive

 Isurus Gaming's first CS:GO team was created on 15 August 2012 and consisted of Valhalla, Rew4z, mvk, Nyogen, Otto and Andromeda, all of whom joined from the organization's previous CS: Source roster.
-Since then Isurus has exclusively signed Argentinian players, with the exception of Uruguayan maxujas who currently plays as one of the team's entry fraggers.
+Since then Isurus has exclusively signed Argentine players, with the exception of Uruguayan maxujas who currently plays as one of the team's entry fraggers.
 Isurus' CS:GO team competes in Brazil's CLUTCH Circuit, as well as other regional and international tournaments.